The purpose of language

 Therefore, the purpose of language is two-fold; it’s communication, of course, but it is also self-expression.
 Language is all about subjectivity and nuance, not about “objective truths” and “neutral language”.

-A language is a tool the individual uses to convey reality through their eyes so that the other person can see the world through our eyes and vice versa.
+Language is a tool the individual uses to convey reality.
+The other person can see the world through their own eyes, so to speak, and vice versa.

 “We don’t see the things as they are; we see them as we are”

-The purpose of language is to express identity (through our accent, choice of vocabulary, our mother tongue’s influence…) and subjectivity (through our personal imagery and sensory descriptions), as much as it is to communicate a message.
-However, it’s not only about communicating the message in the most objective way possible, but also about what the message means to me, how I see the message, my intention when sharing the message, etc…
+The purpose of language is to express identity (through our accent, choice of vocabulary, and our mother tongue’s influence…) and subjectivity (through our personal imagery and sensory descriptions) as much as it is to communicate a message.
+However, it’s not only about communicating the message in the most objective way possible but also about what the message means to me, how I see the message, my intention when sharing the message, etc…

 See?
-We created the language to be able to communicate and connect with the other because we realised that someone’s experience of the world, someone’s reality is not someone else’s experience of the word, someone else’s reality.
-I think that behind the creation of language was the thought of: “I want you to see the world through my eyes, and I want to see the world through yours so that we can get a better understanding of each other and the world”.
+We created the language to be able to communicate and connect with other because we realised that someone’s experience of the world, someone’s reality, is not someone else’s experience of the world, someone else’s reality.
+I think that behind the creation of language was the thought: “I want you to see the world through my eyes, and I want to see the world through yours so that we can get a better understanding of each other and the world”.

 Learn Spanish Watching TV